5 Things to Consider Before Moving to Full-Color Digital Printing

 - Easy audit-ready reporting to satisfy compliance auditors

-Many companies have started to consider the move from black-ink on preprinted shells to digital inkjet color.
+Many companies have started to consider the move from black ink on preprinted shells to digital inkjet color.
 This is due to competitive pressures, changes in consumer expectations and advances in color printing technology.
-The potential returns-on-investment, studies suggest, might be too good to ignore.
+The potential return on investment, studies suggest, might be too good to ignore.